koimoku/2huchan/README.md

 # 2huchan
-a simple touhou imageboard created in html, css, and php, meant to run on tor
+a simple touhou imageboard created in html, css, js, and php, meant to run on tor

 # Prerequisites:
 a unix-based operating system